virtuozzo/vhi-ops-professional/README.md

 **How to test if nested virtualization is enabled.**

-On Intel CPUs, you can test if cloud supports nested virtualization by deploying a test VM and executing the following command:
+On Intel CPUs, you can test if the cloud supports nested virtualization by deploying a test VM and executing the following command:

 ```# cat /proc/cpuinfo | grep vmx```

 ### Project resource quotas

-The cloud project must provide following resources:
+The cloud project must provide the following resources:

-- RAM: 130 GiB.
+- vCPU: 74 cores.
-- vCPU: 66 cores.
+- RAM: 148 GiB.
-- Disk space: 3260 GiB.
+- Disk space: 2000 GiB.
 - Public IPs: 2.

 ### Images